 2WD to 4WD Conversion Kits Ford f150

-So the trick to converting a 4×2 to a 4×4 is actually in the year model.
-The 4×2 to 4×4 conversion can be done relatively “easy” if you go for the much earlier models that have little to no electronics and very basic structures and frameworks.
+So the trick to adding 4WD to a 2WD truck is actually in the year model.
+The 4×2 to 4×4 conversion can be done relatively “easily” if you go for the much earlier models that have little to no electronics and very basic structures and frameworks.

 If you opt for the pre-92 version trucks, you make your life a whole lot easier since the same chassis frame was used throughout the production of 4×4 and 4×2 models.
 This was intentionally done to save both production time and building costs.

-Here are a few things you’ll require when opting to convert a Ford.
+Here are a few things you’ll require when opting to convert a Ford 2WD to 4WD.

 - Source the 4×4 extension housing for the M5R2 transmission